 - expected to notify the captain or Secretary if and when they become unavailable or unreachable for a longer duration (like going on vacation etc.). (in the above case)notify the Captain or Secretary if and when they become available.

 - expected to obey the captain’s decisions on the field

-- expected to do Umpiring duty once in season as required
+- expected to do Umpiring duty at least once in a season as required

-- expected to do scoing sometimes when not fielding or batting
+- expected to do scoring sometimes when not fielding or batting

 - allowed to use club equipment’s for matches as well as their personal skill development